AlticeLabsProjects/kyoto/README.md

 Packaging
 ---------

-Instead of installing directly from source, you can optionally build packages for one of the Linux distributions listed below.
-If you distribution of choice doesn't happen to be supported, patches are always welcome.
+Rather than installing directly from the source, an alternative option is to choose package building for any of the listed Linux distributions below.
+If your preferred distribution is not currently supported, we welcome contributions in the form of patches.

 On Debian, build a binary `.deb` package (into the `./build` directory) by running: